What are Azure Reservations?

 Charges covered by reservation

-- Reserved Virtual Machine Instance - A reservation only covers the virtual machine compute costs.
-It doesn't cover additional software, networking, or storage charges.
+- Reserved Virtual Machine Instance - A reservation only covers the virtual machine and cloud services compute costs.
+It doesn't cover additional software, Windows, networking, or storage charges.

 - Azure Storage reserved capacity - A reservation covers storage capacity for standard storage accounts for Blob storage or Azure Data Lake Gen2 storage.
 The reservation doesn't cover bandwidth or transaction rates.